Kay13051976/Thailand-guiding-light-second/README.md

 ## Information Architecture

 ### Database
-- The Thailand Guiding Light website database was migrated to PostgreSQL.
+- The Thailand Guiding Light website database was migrated to Elephantsql.

 **Entity-Relationship Diagram**